 They convinced themselves that staying inside and out of view was enough.
 The neighborhood children visited each other using the secret passageways.
 After confining herself to the buildings and courtyards of the estate, the only difference was that her mother didn’t go to the market anymore.
 She conducted her normal business around the house as usual, cooking, cleaning, and taking care of Renka, her sister, and their father.

-They could hardly claim it wasn’t inconvenient.
+Everyday life certainly wasn’t as convenient as it once was.
 And yet, as if guarded by some unseen force, a peculiar aura of peace and calm permeated their sequestered lives.
-Until the very day the gales arrived, they dwelt in a safe place surrounded by their family.
+Until the day the gales arrived, they dwelt in a safe place surrounded by their family.

 Or so they believed.
 They had completely forgotten about the gathering storm.